The Royle Family: Series

-Most episodes appear to take place in real time and all action takes place within the Royles' council house home.
-(The passage of time as indicated by the changing programmes on the Royles' TV sometimes suggests that the action has been compressed.)
+Most episodes appear to take place in real time and all action takes place within the Royles' council house.
+The passage of time as indicated by the changing programmes on the Royles' TV sometimes suggests that the action has been compressed.

 Unlike most UK sitcoms of the time, the show was filmed in 16 mm film using single camera production style and was not filmed in front of an audience.
 The producer Glenn Wilhide is on record as saying, "It was a big fight to make sure it had no laugh track".

 The one-off specials take a more traditional sitcom storyline, though many scenes still run longer than standard in line with the 'real time' nature of the original series.
 The 2006 special episode "The Queen of Sheba" was partly set in a hospital.
 Its narrative moves forward in time in a more structured manner.
 2008's Christmas special, "The New Sofa", is set over two days.
 In it the characters spend Christmas Eve at the Royle household in the traditional manner (in front of the television), followed by Christmas Day at Dave and Denise's.
 Much of the 2009 Christmas special takes place in a caravan at a holiday park.
 It also features intermediate scenes of Dave driving the car there.
-All of the 2010 and 2012 Christmas specials takes place at the Royles' house.
+Both the 2010 and 2012 Christmas specials take place at the Royles' house.
 There was widespread speculation as to whether the show would return after the 2012 special.
 In 2016, Tomlinson said that there would probably be a Christmas special that year; however, Aherne's death in July 2016 effectively ended any chances of a return for the show.

 The show's theme song is "Half the World Away" by Oasis.
-When Aherne died, ex-Oasis member Noel Gallagher performed a tribute to Aherne by playing it during a concert in Nashville, Tennessee.
+When Aherne died, Oasis member Noel Gallagher performed a tribute to Aherne by playing it during a concert in Nashville, Tennessee.